FOUR MONTHS LATER...

 “Okay.
 You’re a police detective.
 And you got a few snitches working with you.
-You know, informants. ”
+You know, informants? ”

-A virgin to police work, I tried hard to visualize such a possibility as Captain Brewer interjected, “If any cop needs crucial information out of any snitch and the snitch won’t give it, you okay to beat the snitch to get that info?”
+A virgin to police work, I tried hard to visualize such a possibility as Brewer interjected, “If any cop needs crucial information out of any snitch and the snitch won’t give it, you okay to beat him to get that info?”